SamOliveiraLab/DIY_DSCPM/README.md

 ## Setup

-1. **Flash the Arduino**: Open `Arduino_code/pump_JS_07222025.ino` in the Arduino IDE and upload it to your board.
+1. **Flash the Arduino**: Open `Arduino_code` in the Arduino IDE and upload it to your board.
 The firmware uses pins 9 and 11 for servos and pins 5, 6, 10 for solenoid valves.
 Baud rate is 9600.

 2. **Connect hardware**: Plug the Arduino into your computer via USB.
 Note the serial number or device path if you plan to use manual connection.